johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 For additional context, {{wheredropped}} provides an example of where packets may be discarded in a device.

+An example of possible signal-to-mitigation action mapping is provided in {#mapping}.

 Data Model   {#datamodel}
 ==========